 - Arteriovenous malformations – Arteries and veins that are connected abnormally

 - Trigeminal neuralgia – Severe pain on one side of the face

 - Growths resulting from infections

 Endoscopic neurosurgery is minimally invasive and is performed through a small incision, usually in the nose.
 After the incision is made, an endoscope (a thin, lighted tube equipped with a small camera) is inserted into the incision and guided to the area of operation.
 A set of tiny surgical instruments then allows a surgeon to operate on areas that would otherwise be difficult to access.
-Although this minimally invasive approach is the preferred method of skull base neurosurgery, traditional or open base skull surgery is sometimes the best option for a patient’s individual case.
-During traditional skull base surgery, incisions are made to the face and skull, and pieces of bone are removed in order to allow the surgeon to access the intended area.
+If a tumor is present, it can be removed and surgical openings are patched with mucosa from within the nose to seal cavities.

 Open Skull Base Surgery